jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 title: Hi, I'm Jonas!
 ---

-I’m a researcher at the Centre for the Governance of AI in Oxford.
-I try to reduce risks from advanced AI by helping AGI labs to improve their corporate governance.
+I’m a researcher at the Centre for the Governance of AI in Oxford. (<br>) I try to reduce risks from advanced AI by helping AGI labs to improve their corporate governance.

+---

 # About
 I’m a Research Fellow at the Centre for the Governance of AI (GovAI), a Research Affiliate at the Legal Priorities Project, and a PhD candidate in law at Goethe University Frankfurt.